ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_install_ovhcloud_backint_agent/guide.en-gb.md

 We advise you to refer to the SAP Note [2782059](https://launchpad.support.sap.com/#/notes/2782059) which sets out four options to schedule the backup of SAP HANA databases.

-A daily scheduling of TENANTDB SAP HANA backup via SAP HANA Cockpit example:
+An example of a daily scheduling of a TENANTDB SAP HANA backup via the SAP HANA Cockpit:

 1\.
 Select the TENANTDB on which you want to schedule backups.
 Click on `+`{.action} to add the scheduling.